Email Flows – All You Need to Know to SKYROCKET Your Revenue “While You Sleep“

 Like the previous headline, this one is also related to improving your overall personalization, but unlike it, it doesn’t involve adding new flows – it’s about adding new branches within the flows!

 To explain, let’s take a look at your Post Purchase flow – likely, it has a single branch for all buyers.
 What if you adjust the flow so there is a different sequence of emails for the different categories purchased?

 Let’s assume you are a small furniture store, and you have a lot of customers who buy a single product at a time.
 Instead of sending the same emails to people who bought items for the living room, bedroom, bathroom, hall, kitchen, and dining room, you can split the different types of customers and target each segment with a dedicated strategy and offers.

 Of course, such segmentation can also be applied to other flows like Browse Abandonment, Abandoned Cart, WinBack, and others.

 Ultimately, this will, again, significantly improve customer experience in the long term and contribute to having more sales from email marketing.

-Your flows need to follow the general marketing principles, and you always have to think objectively before doing any changes in the flow structure.
-Make sure the changes you want to make are relevant to the subscribers and you won’t go wrong.
+Your flows need to follow the general marketing principles, and you always have to think objectively before making any changes in the flow structure.
+Make sure the changes you want to make are relevant to the subscribers, and you won’t go wrong.

-Flow structure optimization is one of our most common activities at PROGS and in fact, one of our favorite due to the variety in ideas and concepts we test for our clients!
-If you need help around your flows, we cordially invite you to reach out and have a conversation about your next BIG opportunity with flows.
+Flow structure optimization is one of our most common activities at PROGS and, in fact, one of our favorites due to the variety of ideas and concepts we test for our clients!
+If you need help with your flows, we cordially invite you to reach out and have a conversation about your next BIG opportunity with flows.